Inelastic Constitutive Kolmogorov-Arnold Networks: A generalized framework for automated discovery of interpretable inelastic material models: Inelastic Constitutive Kolmogorov–Arnold Networks (iCKANs)

-What remains to be defined is the inelastic potential $\omega$, which governs the evolution equation of the inelastic strain.
-To satisfy thermodynamic consistency, the inelastic potential $\omega$ must be zero-valued at its origin, nonnegative and convex with respect to its arguments, which are the modified stress invariants of the elastic Mandel stress $\bar{\vec{\Sigma}}$ (\autoref{eq:invariants_Sig}),
+What remains to be defined is the dissipation potential $\omega$, which governs the evolution equation of the inelastic strain.
+To satisfy thermodynamic consistency, it is sufficient to construct the dissipation potential $\omega$ as zero-valued at its origin, nonnegative and convex with respect to its arguments, which are the modified stress invariants of the elastic Mandel stress $\bar{\vec{\Sigma}}$ (\autoref{eq:invariants_Sig}),